 Bottom line

-Marriott will be making the switch from Pepsi to Coke, after 34 years of exclusivity with the number two beverage giant.
+Marriott is making the switch from Pepsi to Coke, after 34 years of exclusivity with the number two beverage giant.
 Marriott claims that 70%+ of Bonvoy members prefer Pepsi to Coke, which sounds about right.
 While there was obviously some bad blood between the two brands in the past, I’m sure most guests will be happy to see this.

 What do you make of Marriott making the switch from Pepsi to Coke?